On this page

 - No silver or bronze medals are presented.

-Awards for the individual sports of athletics, cross country and swimming
+Awards for the individual sports of cross country, swimming and track and field

 - Gold, silver and bronze medals are presented to each individual and each relay team placed first, second or third.